tonymullen/TonyMullen-Book/Readme.md

 For each chapter, all of the following are required for full credit:

-* A submission on Moodle with a link to your GitHub project page **by the appropriate assignment deadline**.
+* A submission on Blackboard with a link to your GitHub project page **by the appropriate assignment deadline**.
 See the course assignment page for details on deadlines and lateness policy.
 * At least 4 Git commits per chapter, with meaningful comments describing what was done
 * A tagged release representing each completed chapter (more on this below)
 * A readme entry for the chapter.
 Readme chapter entries should be **in descending order, with the latest on top**, and must include: